Lauraems1/sample.github.io/README.md

-# Create a React App and Use of Formik
+# Create a React App & Use of Formik

 This project was to construct a basic form, allowing the user to submit its email address and password.
 Some alarms are shown if the user does not enter the data or does not enter his/her email address with a proper email address structure.